Mariupol mayor says looking for ways to get city ‘out of blockade’

-The mayor of the strategic Ukrainian port city of Mariupol has said officials are looking to get the city “out of the blockade”.
+The mayor of the strategic Ukrainian port city of Mariupol has said officials are looking to get the city “out of the blockade” caused by invading Russian military forces.

 A message posted on the mayor’s Telegram account on Saturday said officials’ priority was to establish a ceasefire so the port city’s vital infrastructure could be restored, reported news agency AFP.